ComicScrip/reactive-records/README.md

 await albumCollection.load({band_id: 2}, 'scope1')
 // In english : "wait until all the albums that have a band_id equal to 2
-// have been loaded into the albumCollection's scope named 'scope1'"
+// are loaded into the albumCollection's scope named 'scope1'"
-// It's the PersistenceStrategy responsability to do whatever is needed to achieve that.
+// It's the PersistenceStrategy responsibility to do whatever is needed to achieve that.
 // 'load' will call the collection's persistence strategy's 'loadMany' method
 // passing along the desired collection scope
 // (which points back to the albumCollection with '.collection' attribute)
 // and the parameters of the requested subset of albums

-// You dont have to specify any parameter if you want to load all records in a scope named 'default' await albumCollection.load()
+// You don't have to specify any parameter if you want to load all records in a scope named 'default' await albumCollection.load()

 // You can load a particular record by providing a primaryKey or an existing record instance